 Go to product menu > Playbooks.

 Find the playbook you want to edit.

-Only public playbooks and private playbooks of which you are a member are listed.
-System Admins have unrestricted access to all playbooks on the team.
+Only public playbooks and private playbooks that you’re a member of are listed.
+System admins have unrestricted access to all playbooks on the team.

 Select the name of the playbook.

 To edit the playbook directly select the actions menu next to the playbook name, then select Edit.